Building Emotional Intelligence In Recovery

 Emotional intelligence (EI) is a key part of recovery because it helps you process emotions and build healthy relationships.
 In general, emotions play an incredibly large role in the decisions people make.
 In early recovery, your emotions may feel all over the place.

 Many in recovery learn the hard way that you can’t be fully free from addiction while remaining emotionally immature.
 Additionally, a lot of emotionally unhealthy people continuously fall back into past addictive behaviors and are blind to their faults.
-If you disregard the significance of working on the self, you can never reach your full potential.
+If you disregard the significance of working on yourself, you can never reach your full potential.
 This includes accepting your faults and working to build your emotional intelligence, so you can find happiness and fulfillment in recovery.

 What Is Emotional Intelligence?